Living with Lions

 Marc Napao

 Marc recently graduated from Kenyatta University with a BSc in Environmental Sciences.
 He was born and brought up around Mpala, Laikipia District, home to the Mpala Research Center and the Laikipia Predator Project.
-All his life he has been around wildlife, which has helped nurture a keen passion for conservation.
+He has been around wildlife and scientists all his life, which has helped nurture a keen passion for conservation.
 In addition to his BSc degree, he also has a certificate in GIS (Geographical Information Systems) and Remote Sensing.
 Marc works as a research assistant for the Laikipia Predator Project, and is also establishing an identification database of lions throughout the region.
-He also assists Sara Blackburn on occasion for the Mara Predator Project.

 Click here to find out how we monitor lions